mui/material-ui/docs/data/material/components/pickers/deprecated-pickers.md

-# Date / Time pickers (deprecated)
+# Date / Time pickers

-<p class="description">This package has been moved to MUI X.</p>

-> ⚠️ The pickers in the lab are deprecated and have been moved to MUI X.
+<p class="description">Now part of MUI X, a collection of advanced components.</p>

-## What is the reason to move the pickers to MUI X?
+## What is the reason to move the Pickers to MUI X?

-It's become clear that the pickers are categorized as advanced components.
-By moving them to MUI X, we will be able to add/manage new features and include bug fixes more effectively.
-If you want to know more details about this afford, check out the [blog post](/blog/lab-pickers-to-mui-x/).
+MUI X components are those meant to support complex use cases.
+Pickers can seem trivial but they're considerably tricky to pull off correctly, so we've moved them over to the X collection to make sure we're investing proper time and effort.
+If you want to know more details, check out the [blog post](/blog/lab-pickers-to-mui-x/).

 ## How to migrate?